Skip to content

 What it adds

-• Configurable verify_ssl and timeout (default 30s).
+• Configurable verify_ssl and timeout (default 30s, from Defaults.timeout).

 • Pagination helper that follows next URLs (used by --all).